dev-346/teachlens-docs/README.md

 ---

-### 🧭 Philosophy Behind TeachLens
+### 🧭 Philosophy Behind Quinfer
-TeachLens is not an LMS.
+Quinfer is not an LMS.
 It is not a grading tool.

 It is a **teaching awareness system**.

 > “Marks tell you who is weak.
-> TeachLens tells you why — and what to do next.”
+> Quinfer tells you why — and what to do next.”

 ### 📫 Support
 📧 devangwangde@gmail.com